 This thesis was written as an end result of the master programme Sustainable Development within the track Environmental Change and Ecosystems, at Utrecht University.
-It fits within recent research in the framework of the program Fogos & Invoras (Fire & Invadors) in which research to the use of prescribed fires to control invasive species in Mediterranean will be continued.
+It was done with help of the facilities provided by the Department of Environment and Planning (DAO) at the University of Aveiro-CESAM, in Portugal.
+This research is carried out with support of the FOGO e INVASORAS (PDR2020-101- 030919) and the SusPiRe (PTDC/ASP-SIL/30983/2017) projects, and fits within recent research investigating the use of prescribed fires to control invasive species in the Mediterranean.
 I am grateful for all information I have acquired during the writing process of my thesis and the fieldwork in Portugal.
-I really enjoyed the trips to the field, and the lunches in local restaurant in the breaks.
+I really enjoyed the trips to the field, and the lunches in the local restaurants during the breaks.
 And I am also very curious how the study area I investigated will develop in the future.